svegalopez/Create-app.yaml-Action/README.md

 # Create app.yaml file Action

-This action creates an app.yaml file to be used with Google App Engine.
+This action creates an app.yaml (or however you name it) file to be used with Google App Engine.
-It creates the file and injects env variables from github secrets and github variables.
+It creates the file and saves it to your desired location.

-## Inputs

 ### `who-to-greet`